 Some of the top leadership teams I encounter suffer from what I’d term an ‘overly active’ senior leader.
-This individual, regardless of title (e.g. CEO, President, Executive Director), usually demonstrates a fairly consistent style of leadership during the team’s interactions and conversations.
+The individual, regardless of title (e.g. CEO, President, Executive Director), usually demonstrates a fairly consistent style of leadership during the team’s interactions and conversations.
 This is even more apparent as so many of our meeting conversations take place online and in a virtual format.

 What’s really needed, to strengthen the conversation, is a look at the dynamics taking place around the subject under discussion.
 If, for example, the team members lack similar depth of knowledge about a topic and are misaligned in their interests around the issue, the leader should definitely continue with their more active style.
 However, if team members have similar knowledge and are generally aligned in their interests, the senior leader should take a much ‘lighter’ approach to the conversation.